 Second, we carry out analytic analyses of RCW caches for both indiscriminate Cache on 1st request and selective Cache on kth request cache insertion policies.
-This includes the derivation of explicit, exact expressions for key cache performance metrics under the independent reference model, including (i) the hit and insertion rates for permanently allocated caches, and (ii) the average rates over the transient period during which a newly instantiated cache is filling.
-We note that for this context, selective Cache on k^{th} request cache insertion policies are of particular interest, since dynamically instantiated caches may be relatively small, and therefore cache pollution may be a particularly important concern.
-Our RCW analysis makes no assumptions regarding inter-request time distributions or request rate variations, ensuring that our RCW results (in contrast to prior TTL approximations [10]-[14]) can be used to approximate LRU cache performance under highly time-varying request volumes.
+Explicit, exact expressions are derived for key cache performance metrics under the independent reference model, including (i) the hit and insertion rates for permanently allocated caches, and (ii) the average rates over the transient period during which a newly instantiated cache is filling.
+Selective Cache on k^{th} request cache insertion policies are of particular interest here, since dynamically instantiated caches may be relatively small, and therefore cache pollution may be a particularly important concern.
+Our RCW analysis makes no assumptions regarding inter-request time distributions or request rate variations, ensuring that our RCW results (in contrast to prior TTL approximations [6]-[10]) can be used to approximate LRU cache performance under highly time-varving request volumes.
 In general, for time-varying workloads, the concept of RCW caches provides a more natural choice than TTL caches when approximating fixed-capacity LRU caches.

-Third, in addition to the cache insertion policy, important design issues in a dynamic cache instantiation system include the choice of cache size and the duration of the cache instantiation interval.
+Third, in addition to the insertion policy, important design choices in a dynamic cache instantiation system include the cache size and the duration of the instantiation interval.
 We develop optimization models for these parameters for both Cache on 1^{st} request and Cache on k^{th} request.
 We also develop bounds on the best potentially achievable cost/performance tradeoffs, assessing how much room for improvement there may be through use of more complex caching policies.

-Finally, we apply our analyses to obtain insights into the potential cost reductions possible with dynamic cache instantiation and explore key system tradeoffs.
-(1) We find that dynamic cache instantiation has the potential to provide significant cost reductions, sometimes more than halving the costs of (optimized) baselines that either use a cache or not, depending on which results in a lower cost.
+Finally, we apply our analyses to obtain insights into dynamic cache instantiation and explore key system tradeoffs.
+We find that dynamic cache instantiation using Cache on k^{th} request is a promising approach for content delivery applications.
+Specifically: (1) Dynamic cache instantiation has the potential to provide significant cost reductions, sometimes more than halving the costs of (optimized) baselines that either use a cache or not, depending on which results in a lower cost.
 (2) The cost reductions are strongly dependent on the object popularity skew.
 When there is high skew, dynamic instantiation can work particularly well since a newly instantiated cache is quickly populated with frequently requested items that will capture a substantial fraction of the requests.
-(3) We also find that selective Cache on kth request cache insertion policies can be even more beneficial in this context than with conventional edge caches, and that, when there is high popularity skew, there is likely only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies.
-Overall, these results show that dynamic cache instantiation using Cache on kth request is a promising approach for content delivery applications.
+(3) Cache on k^{th} request cache insertion policies can be even more beneficial in this context than with conventional edge caches.
+When there is high popularity skew, there is likely only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies.

-This paper is an extended version of our original IFIP Networking paper [1].
+[©]IFIP (2020).
+This is the author's version of the work.
 It is posted here by permission of IFIP for your personal use.
 Not for redistribution.
-Please cite our original paper (with the same title) published in IFIP Networking, Paris, France, June 2020. http://IFIP-DL-URL
+The definitive version was published in Proc. of IFIP Networking, Paris, France, June 2020, http://IFIP DL URL.

 Roadmap: Section II describes our workload and system assumptions, the caching policies considered, and the metrics of interest.
-Section III presents our analysis of RCW caches for the baseline case without use of dynamic instantiation.
-Section IV provides an analysis of the period of transient behavior as an RCW cache fills.
-Optimization models and performance results for dynamic instantiation are presented in Sections V and VI, respectively.
+Section III analyzes RCW caches for the baseline case without use of dynamic instantiation.
+Section IV analyzes the transient period as an RCW cache fills.
+Optimization models and performance results for dynamic instantiation are presented in Sections V and VI.
 Section VII describes related work, before Section VIII concludes the paper.